 Provide short, understandable definitions for users who may not be familiar with the terms or concepts described on the page.

 Briefly explain technical terms in your analysis using plain English.
 Use the Glossary to give a little more detail about terms and concepts without interrupting your analysis.
+You do not need to hyperlink each term used in the analysis to the Glossary; the Glossary is in the table of contents and is used consistently across publications.

 Include at least three and up to six terms, with a description of up to 50 words for each.
 List the terms in alphabetical order.